mdnahas/CityEcon/projects/OpenAustinData/doc/project_plan.md

 ## About GIS

 GIS stands for "geographic information systems".
 It is a mix of software and data for working with land boundaries and data about land.
-It is used city planners, geologist, mapmakers, archiologist, and others.
+It is used by city planners, geologist, mapmakers, archiologist, and others.
 They make maps and display data on maps.
 Maps with data are called "[choropleth maps](https://en.wikipedia.org/wiki/Choropleth_map)", which is the most awkward word I've ever heard.

 GIS data can be thought of as a database, where some of the pieces of data are polygons.
-The data for properties will include a polygon that marks the boundary of the property and other data, such as the property's owner, buildings on the property, etc..
+A row of data can include a polygon that marks the boundary of the property.
+With that polygon in the row is other data, such as the property's owner, buildings on the property, etc..

 GIS software is basically a map viewer with a lot of database operations built in.
 [QGIS](https://www.qgis.org) is the open-source GIS software that we'll be using.
 It can load files that contain data.
 It can generate choropleth maps.
 It can manipulate the data, such as intersect polygons or do a database join of two files.